-Notes on the Salt Water Cell:
+Notes on the Salt Water Fuel Cell Science Kit:

-- The fuel cell and anode should be rinsed out with distilled water between uses. - White magnesium hydroxide may precipitate on the magnesium anodes, but it can be safely washed off. - Store the anode and cell separately in a dry place.
+- The fuel cell and anode should be rinsed out with distilled water between uses. - White magnesium hydroxide may precipitate on the magnesium anodes, but it can be safely washed off. - Store the anode and fuel cell separately in a dry place.